The ANTIDOTE Institute

 Eligibility

-Applicants must be toxicology fellows or junior faculty (within 3 years of fellowship graduation) for the 2022-2023 academic year.
+• Applicants must be ACMT members in good standing and junior faculty (within five years of fellowship graduation) for the 2025-2027 cycle.

 Application Process